elocowan/elocowan.github.io/My first encounter with Feldenkrais.md

 Maybe they were thinking, "I didn't sign up for a class in the dance department to *think* this hard."
 Not even the teacher who assigned the book seemed inclined to make a discussion of it.

-I felt sparky about the book, like, *this Feldenkrais guy is really on about something, even though I can't tell quite what yet*, but most of the other people in my class seemed bored, maybe even a little turned off by it.
+I felt sparky about the book, like, *this Feldenkrais guy is really on about something, even though I can't tell quite what yet*, but everyone else seemed bored, maybe even a little turned off by it.
-Little did I know this was the first of many times my interest in Feldenkrais would seem disjoint from the curiosity of most people.